-The famous Silk Road through present-day Uzbekistan was of vital importance to the trade between east and west.
-Samarkand was at the centre of it.
+Samarkand was at the centre of the famous Silk Road.
+It passed through present-day Uzbekistan and was of vital importance to the trade between east and west.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.